CodeNameKND14/Student-Grades-Analysis-Python/README.md

 Aggregated the data to and showcase obvious trends in school performance.

-Your final report should include each of the following:

 #### District Summary
-- Create a high level snapshot (in table form) of the district's key metrics, including:
+- Created a high level snapshot (in table form) of the district's key metrics, including:

   - Total Schools
   - Total Students